btbrorby/csad_dp/README.md

 NOTE: Alsways source dev/setup.bash in a new terminal and after editing code in order to have access to the newest version of the code.

+Also NOTE that for running the launch files, you have to be inside the 'csad_dp_ws' workspace.

 ____________________________________________________________________________________________________________

 FOR SETTING UP THE CONTROL SYSTEM'S MODULES: